villhei/elixirtut/elixir_web/app/chapters/10_processes.md

     end
   end

-  # Map over the workers, and grab the result corresponding the worker
+  # Map over the workers, and grab the result corresponding to the worker
   # from the result map, resulting in an ordered list of results
   defp send_results(initiator, workers, result_map) do
     results = workers |> Enum.map(fn w -> Map.get(result_map, w) end)